 Unseen to diners in the kitchen is a wall of nine video monitors that track guests as they flow through different zones of the restaurant—the parking lot, the approach to the front door, the lobby, the hallway of the five-room inn upstairs, the dining room.
-The video system uses facial recognition software so, when correlated with reservation time and a pre-dinner meeting where staff review the biography and dietary requests of each guest, the hosts know exactly who is entering the restaurant.
+The video system allows staff to know when someone is about to enter the restaurant.
 Kind of creepy, but such is Single Thread's attention to detail in the name of service and hospitality.

 Before stepping into the dining room, guests are whisked up an elevator to the roof garden for an aperitif, an appetizer and a leisurely view of the western sky above Healdsburg before heading back down the elevator.
 Pushing through the dining room door reveals the inner sanctum.
 It feels like a living room with appealing rooms and corners.